‘Shoddy’ British Council has failed to support Afghan staff, former director claims

 “They have just left us behind with nothing.
 We did good work for them – but on the second day of the [Taliban] takeover, it suddenly went quiet.”

-Afshaneh says the British Council also failed to inform her and her colleagues that they were eligible for the Afghan Relocations and Assistance Policy (ARAP), another of the resettlement programmes, led by the Ministry of Defence.
+Afshaneh says the British Council also failed to inform her and her colleagues that they were eligible for the Afghan Relocations and Assistance Policy (ARAP), another of the resettlement programmes led by the Ministry of Defence.

 Mr Seaton says almost all of the British Council’s teachers in Afghanistan were rejected for ARAP and only told about the scheme as the Taliban launched its offensive, by which time it was too late.